darrendao/procmon/README.md

         puts "Oh no!
 My process is not running" end
     end

+    # Checking for percent cpu usage
+    Procmon.process("Mail") do |process|
+      process.checks :cpu_usage, :above => 0.1 do
+        puts "This process sure is busy!"
+      end
+    end

     # Would be nice if we can do this as well
     # Procmon.process("Mail") do |process|